 A 3D printer can print almost anything - provided you prepare the model the right way.
 Whether you downloaded 3D models from the Internet or created your own models, you will need to convert the .obj or .stl format into a .gcode file, before you can print them.
 G-code is a file format readable by a 3D printer.
 The file contains information for nozzle movement and the amount of filament to extrude.
-The right tool for this task - and for many more - is the PrusaControl program.
+The right tool for this task - and also for many more - is our PrusaControl software.

 - The Undo/Redo buttons reverse changes

-- Scale button allows you to scale with the mouse while the model is selected.
+- The Scale button allows you to scale with the mouse while the model is selected

-- Rotate button allows you to rotate with the mouse while the model is selected (outer circle step are 0,1°, inner circle step is 45°.)
+- The Rotate button allows you to rotate with the mouse while the model is selected (outer circle step are 0,1°, inner circle step is 45°.)

-- Auto arrange button positions objects on the print bed automatically, so there are no overlaps or levitating objects.
+- The Auto arrange button positions objects on the print bed automatically, so there are no overlaps or levitating objects.

 - Material selection menu